Fatal Fracking Explosion at Marcellus Shale Field

 Fatal fracking accident

 Investigators from the Department of Environmental Protection and Occupational Safety and Health Administration were on site.
-While it is not clear what cause the explosion, this incident details the risks involved in storing wastewater.
+While it is not clear what caused the fracking explosion, this incident details the risks involved in storing wastewater.

 Drilling sites are more prone to explosions and fires than producing wells.
 Some of the common risks in the drilling process include: